Quick Search Overview

 Searching by phone number and email address are working the same way as before.
 The phone and email fields will be searched when the user input matches the criteria.

-You can enter the name of the Address Book entries in the Quick Search field and retrieve the opportunities associated with that entry.
-To search Opportunities by Objective and Description fields; select the Quick Search parameter from the drop-down.
+You can enter the name of the Address Book / Contact List entries in the Quick Search field and retrieve the Opportunities / Accounts associated with that entry.

 Searchable fields for parameters: